JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 ```bash
 kubectl -n hipstershop exec -t multitool -- sh -c 'curl -I frontend 2>/dev/null | grep -i http'
 ```
-As expected, we can reach both services from a pod with the pci=true label.
+As expected, you can reach both services from a pod with the pci=true label.

-2- Let's try from a pod without the 'pci=true' label that is outside of the namespace.
+2 - Let's try from a pod without the 'pci=true' label that is outside of the namespace.
 To do this, we'll use our multitool pod in the default namespace:

 From 'multitool' in 'default' namespace to 'cartservice' in 'hipstershop' namespace:
 ```bash